 For past events, scroll down.

-As a lecturer and keynote speaker, Minna has spoken at over 200 universities, cultural events and conferences, on five continents.
+As a lecturer and keynote speaker, Minna has spoken at hundreds of universities, cultural events and conferences, on five continents.
 She has presented talks at some of the world’s most prominent institutions such as the UN, EU, The Oxford Union, The Cambridge Union and The Singularity University at NASA, and discussed #MeToo with Germaine Greer, Afropolitanism with Paul Gilroy and global feminism with Nawal El Saadawi.
 She has consulted governments on gender equality and she has curated events at The Victoria & Albert Museum in London.
 She is a guest commentator on the BBC, SKY, Al Jazeera and Channel 4.
 Minna has spoken at events in Austria, Belgium, Bermuda, Brazil, China, Finland, France, Gabon, Germany, Hong Kong, Italy, Jamaica, Morocco, Nigeria, Norway, Portugal, South Africa, Spain, Sweden, Switzerland, The Gambia, The Netherlands, The UAE, The UK, and The USA.

 Keynote Talks include: